-Column B shows your total grant award for the Grants to States program for FFY 2022 under the Consolidated Appropriations Act, 2022 (Public Law 117-103).
+Column B shows your total grant award for the Grants to States program for FFY 2023 under the Consolidated Appropriations Act, 2023 (Public Law 117-328).

 State total grants are calculated in accordance with several factors.
 First, each State is allocated an amount equal to the amount that it received for fiscal year 1999.
 If the total program appropriation increases over the prior year, 85 percent of the remaining funds are allocated based on the relative population of children aged 3 through 21 who are in the age range for which the State ensures the availability of a free appropriate public education (FAPE) to children with disabilities.
+Fifteen percent of the remaining funds are allocated based on the relative population of children with disabilities.
 Fifteen percent of the remaining funds are allocated based on the relative population of children aged 3 through 21 living in poverty who are in the age range for which the State ensures the availability of FAPE to children with disabilities.
 The statute also includes several maximum and minimum allocation requirements when the amount available for distribution to States increases.